Predictia/AQUA/docs/sphinx/source/cli.rst

 To add a new experiment to the catalog, follow these steps:

 1. Clone the two repositories, `DestinE-ClimateDT-catalog <https://github.com/DestinE-Climate-DT/Climate-DT-catalog/tree/main>`_ and `data-portfolio <https://earth.bsc.es/gitlab/digital-twins/de_340-2/data-portfolio>`_, to your preferred location.
+2. Navigate to the ``cli/fdb-catalog-generator`` folder.
-2. Update the `config.yaml` file with the details of your simulation, including the paths of the cloned repositories.
+3. Update the ``config.yaml`` file with the details of your simulation, including the paths of the cloned repositories.
+A ``config.tmpl`` is available here.
-3. Navigate to the `cli/fdb-catalog-generator` folder.
 4. Run the command ``python catalog-jinja-generator.py -p production -c config.yaml``, where the ``-p`` argument can be either ``production`` or ``reduced`` to specify the Jinja template to be used.
 5. The catalog entry will be created in the appropriate location in the DestinE-ClimateDT-catalog folder, and the corresponding ``main.yaml`` file will be automatically updated.
+6. Create a branch and a related PR to the Climate-DT-catalog in order to push the new entry to the repository.

 .. _benchmarker: